zeynep-pp/rag-agent-next-typescript/README.md

    - Navigate to [http://localhost:3000/agent](http://localhost:3000/agent) to access the chat interface.
    - Test the analysis feature by inputting document data as described above.

+### User Input Example

+To trigger the `fetchConnectedPapers` function in the chat bot, the user can input a message like:

+- "Can you find related papers for this topic?"
+- "Show me related papers about machine learning."

+These inputs include the trigger phrase "related papers," which prompts the chat bot to fetch and display related academic papers.

+## New Tool: Connected Papers

+### fetchConnectedPapers

+- **Purpose**: Provides a visual overview of papers related to a specific field.
+- **Features**: Semantic relationship mapping, visualization of related papers.
+- **Usage**: Fetches connected papers using a seed paper ID to explore the research landscape.

 ## 🚀 Features

 - **AI-Powered Chat**: Interactive chat interface with GPT-4o-mini